Faruhcon/BallBlog/source/content/Projects/Notes/resume-notes.md

 TODO: simulation - fwim
 TODO: navigation - heart tour

 Understanding trade offs of user experience and navigation

 recognize that the value of experience was guided navigation and not free form nav - focus energy on importance of the tour itself rather than the novel concept of 3d heart to explore

-Designed virtual reality tour of 3D modeled heart using Unity3D that competed at 2016 IEEEVR Conference.
-TODO: link paper and demo paper

-Expanded the boundaries of a VR guided heart tour to give an audience-focused, exploratory experience with minimal navigation friction that improved accessibility.
-(TODO: cite heartx2)

-Designed a virtual reality exploratory data analysis (EDA) tool using Unity3D to simplify understanding of heart study interactions (TODO: cite all 3 fwim+2 heart).

 worrying about navigation